 The Fitzgeralds & The Wizard Earl

-This was originally the site of a motte and bailey built by Sir Walter de Riddlesford in 1181.
-His granddaughter married Maurice Fitzgerald, and so The Manor of Kilkea came into the possession of the powerful Fitzgerald family.
-This castle was built in 1426 and is claimant to being the longest continuously inhabited castle in Ireland.
-It remained the family home of the Fitzgeralds until the 19th Earl of Kildare decided to make Carton House the family home in 1740.
-The famous story of Kilkea tells of ‘The Wizard Earl’ who lived here in the mid-1500s.
-He was a colorful character who was fond of dabbling in magic tried.
-He tried to convince his wife of his powers and said he could turn her into a bird.
-He said if she got startled he would disappear forever.
-As promised, The Earl turned into a bird and his wife showed indifference until a cat wandered in and sprang for the bird.
-The wife screamed and the earl disappeared without a trace but it is said that he returns as a ghost to the same room every seven years on a white horse!
-The castle is now run as an exclusive golf course and a historic hotel.
+Kilkea Castle was built in 1426 and is a claimant to being the longest continuously inhabited castle in Ireland.
+This was originally the site of a motte and bailey built in 1181 by the Anglo-Norman Walter de Riddlesford.
+Walter’s granddaughter ended up marrying Maurice Fitzgerald, 3rd Baron of Offaly, and so the castle came into the possession of the powerful Fitzgerald family.
+It remained as their family home for the next 700 years when the 18th Earl made Carton House their new seat of power in 1840.
+One of the interesting characters of Kilkea was ‘The Wizard Earl’, who lived here in the mid-1500s.
+He was a colorful character who was fond of dabbling in magic and the story goes that one day, to try and convince his wife of his magic powers, he was going to turn into a bird.
+He said however that she must not get startled, otherwise he would disappear forever.
+As promised, he magically turned into a bird, and she showed no emotion until a cat wandered into the room and sprang for the bird.
+She screamed, and the Wizard Earl disappeared forever!
+It is said that he returns as a ghost to the same room every 7 years on a white horse!
+Kilkea is now one of Ireland’s great historic hotels and a 5* golf course.